PhD Program in Health Sciences

 • Language: Spanish / English.

-• Control procedure: Report from the tutor/director and the professors of the line (area) of research who attended the seminar.
-The report must assess the depth of knowledge of the background, clarity of presentation, approach to the topic and capacity for debate and discussion shown by the doctoral student.
-The summary of the seminar, including aspects of the debate, and the reports will be included in the personalized activity record document.
+• Review procedure: Report from the tutor/supervisor and the professors from the research area attending the seminar.
+The report should assess the doctoral student's depth of background knowledge, clarity of presentation, approach to the topic, and ability to engage in debate and discussion.
+The seminar summary, including aspects of the debate, and the reports will be included in the personalized activity log.

 • Mobility actions: Not applicable in this activity